MicrosoftDocs/visualstudio-docs.pl-pl/docs/extensibility/creating-a-software-development-kit.md

     </File>
     ```

-4. Umieść formanty w różnych nazwach kategorii w programie Blend i Visual Studio.
+4. Umieść kontrolki pod różnymi nazwami kategorii w programie Blend i Visual Studio.

     ```xml
     // Blend accepts a slightly different structure for the category name because it allows a path rather than a single category.